wacncontent/CustomizeTool/output/articles/expressroute/expressroute-coexist.md

 ## Notes and limitations

-- You won’t be able to route (via Azure) between your local network connected via Site-to-Site VPN and your local network connected via ExpressRoute.
+- You won't be able to route (via Azure) between your local network connected via Site-to-Site VPN and your local network connected via ExpressRoute.
 - You can't enable Point-to-Site VPN connections to the same VNet that is connected to ExpressRoute.
 Point-to-Site VPN and ExpressRoute cannot coexist for the same VNet.
 - Both the ExpressRoute gateway and the Site-to-Site VPN gateway must be either a Standard or HighPerformance gateway SKU.
 For information about gateway SKUs, see [Gateway SKUs](/documentation/articles/vpn-gateway/vpn-gateway-about-vpngateways).
 - If your local network is connected to both ExpressRoute and a Site-to-Site VPN (Scenario 1), you should have a static route configured in your local network to route the Site-to-Site VPN connection to the public Internet.